gordon801/impress-gan/README.md

 ## Architecture
 ![image](https://github.com/user-attachments/assets/0f6d324e-68d0-4c02-b709-0337b6c3c301)

-The Deep Convolutional Generative Adversarial Network (DCGAN) consists of a Generator network and a Discriminator network, which are trained adversarially within a convolutional neural network (CNN) framework to generate realistic images.
+The DCGAN model consists of a Generator network and a Discriminator network, which are trained adversarially within a convolutional neural network (CNN) framework to generate realistic images.
 We trained the network with Binary Cross-Entropy loss and assessed the quality of its generated images visually.

 Architecture guidelines (from DCGAN paper):
 - Replace any pooling layers with strided convolutions (discriminator) and fractional-strided convolutions (generator).